northwestcoder/terraform-satori-audit-export/README.md

 ![Satori Logi](https://satoricyber.com/wp-content/uploads/LogoDark2.svg)

-#### A Terraform config for creating GCP resources to receive Satori query audit data
+#### :large_blue_diamond: A Terraform config for creating GCP resources to receive Satori query audit data

 - The following steps are meant as a quick-start guide.